vacp2p/rfc/mdf.md

 ### `ephemeral`

 When the `ephemeral` flag is set to `false`, a node MUST send an acknowledgement when they have received and processed a message.
 If it is set to `true`, it SHOULD NOT send any acknowledgement.
+The flag is `false` by default.

 Nodes MAY decide to not persist ephemeral messages, however they MUST NOT be shared as part of the message history.